-During 2020, businesses have had to learn the hard way when their Contracts have not been up to scratch, with increased regulator scrutiny, enforcement of unfair contract laws, and the Australian Competition & Consumer (ACCC) keeping a close eye on business to ensure consumers are treated fairly in the midst of a global pandemic.
+During 2020, businesses had to learn the hard way when their Contracts have not been up to scratch, with increased regulator scrutiny, enforcement of unfair contract laws, and the Australian Competition & Consumer Commission (ACCC) keeping a close eye on business to ensure consumers are treated fairly in the midst of a global pandemic.
 Now is the time for business to take stock of lessons learnt and review their contracts and terms of business to ensure they are up to date, compliant and pandemic proof.
 Never before has it been so important to have contracts that protect your business to the maximum extent permitted by law, while also being compliant with applicable laws to avoid regulator action.

 Changes to ACL affecting Business Contracts